home-assistant/home-assistant.io/source/_integrations/matter.md

 This will use the Bluetooth connection of your phone to commission the device.
 Unless you pair it to other controllers yourself, the device will only be commissioned to Home Assistant.

 1) Open The Home Assistant app on your phone.
-2) Go to Settings, Integrations.
+2) Go to Settings, Devices & Services.
-3) On the settings card for Matter, press the `Configure` button.
+3) On the Devices tab, press the `Add device` button.
-4) Press the button `Commission device with mobile app`.
+4) Choose `Add Matter device` as the top of the list.
 5) Scan the QR-code of the Matter device with your phone camera or press `More options...` to manually enter the Commission code.
 6) Press the `Add to Home Assistant` button which will start the commissioning process which may take up to a few minutes.
 7) If you're commissioning a test board or beta device you might get a prompt about an Uncertified Accessory".
 In this dialog press `Add Anyway`.